Skip to content

 sed -i 's/NIST_SP-800-53_rev5_catalog.json/trestle:\/\/catalogs\/nist_rev5_800_53\/catalog.json/g' profiles/nist_rev5_800_53/profile.json

-Finally you can copy ready-made CI/CD workflows from the TEMPLATES directory into your workspace.
-These are the trestlebot actions that will run as we make changes to the repo contents.
+1. Ready-made CI/CD workflows can be copied from the TEMPLATES directory within the upstream trestle-bot repository into the local trestle workspace.
+These are the trestlebot actions that will run as changes are made to the repo contents.

 mkdir -p .github/workflows